 The TR skeleton of IAB back ground has been approved in [1].
 The IAB EMC immunity requirements are discussed in [2].
 This TP to TR is to capture the immunity requirements part of the IAB EMC discussion.

+This is the revision of R4-2004095.

 Discussion